 An MVP is the lowest-cost product that is sufficiently effective to benefit the end-user.

-One example of an MVP that started out as ‘budget’ as they come is Zappos, the online shoe selling operation that really took off, galvanizing major investments and ending up among the top online services in its segment.
-Its founder Nick Swinmurn had nothing but a very basic website in the beginning, where he would post shoe photos taken at local stores to canvass demand.
-Every time an order was placed Nick would go buy the pair ordered and deliver it to the customer.
+One example of an MVP that started as ‘budget’ as they came is Zappos.
+This online shoe-selling operation took off, galvanizing major investments and ending up among the top online services in its segment.
+Its founder Nick Swinmurn had nothing but a very basic website at the beginning, where he would post shoe photos taken at local stores to canvass demand.
+Every time an order was placed, Nick would buy the pair ordered and deliver it to the customer.
 Without investing in either infrastructure or equipment, Swinmurn successfully cultivated the illusion of a full-service online store, testing the market for his product at next to no cost.

 Avoid chaotic to-and-fro

-How extremely disappointing it is, having worked extra hard designing all the possible presentations of some pretty complex web pages, to one day realize that the website as such is irrelevant.
-It is everyone's wish that these situations occur less frequently, and that the team progress smoothly along the path of decomposition from general to detailed.
+How extremely disappointing it is, having worked extra hard designing all the possible presentations of some pretty complex web pages, to one day realize that the website is irrelevant.
+It is everyone's wish that these situations occur less frequently and that the team progress smoothly along the path of decomposition from general to detailed.

 Designing objects first and user-object interaction flows afterwards spares the developer a great deal of unnecessary work.
 Until you have decided on the objects you need and listed them, don't worry about what to do with the objects or how to do it.

-Thinking this way is not easy: the brain will usually spin its yarn of ideas by itself, without being able to stop.
+Thinking this way is not easy: the brain will usually spin its yarn of ideas by itself without being able to stop.
 When you begin designing a rating service, the idea of adding reviews and a referral program will inevitably pop up next.
-In the normal course of events you would want to jump right into action, irritated with the idea of discussing or analyzing why the proposed action is necessary.
-When this moment comes, you'll have to check yourself (or the customer) and stand firm.
+In the normal course of events, you would want to jump right into the action, irritated with the idea of discussing or analyzing why the proposed action is necessary.
+You'll have to check yourself (or the customer) and stand firm when this moment comes.
 Proceed only step by step.

 The first steps in OOUX.
 Mapping out your objects